Wellesley College Athletics - History & Traditions

 2015 – The Butler Boathouse is renovated and dedicated on Lake Waban on September 25, 2015.

-2016 - Wellesley wins 2016 NCAA Division III Crew National Championship.
+2016 - Wellesley wins the 2016 NCAA Division III Rowing National Championship.
 The Blue are the first women's college to win a national championship in rowing.

 2017 – Maura Sticco-Ivins '18 becomes the first Wellesley student-athlete to win two NCAA Division III National Championships, claiming the title in 1-meter diving.
 Two days later she would become the first to ever win three by capturing her second career 3-meter diving title.